Scaling SPIRE

 To scale the SPIRE Server horizontally, be it for high availability or load distribution purposes, configure all servers in same trust domain to read and write to the same shared datastore.

 The datastore is where SPIRE Server persists dynamic configuration information such as registration entries and identity mapping policies.
-SQLite is bundled with SPIRE Server and it is the default datastore.
+SQLite is bundled with SPIRE Server and is the default datastore.
 A number of compatible SQL databases are supported, as well as one plugin for Kubernetes using Kubernetes CRDs.
 When scaling SPIRE servers horizontally, choose a datastore that fits your requirements and configure all SPIRE servers to use the selected datastore.
 For details please refer to the datastore plugin configuration reference.

 In High Availability mode, each server maintains its own Certificate Authority, which may be either self-signed certificates or an intermediate certificate off of a shared root authority (i.e. when configured with an UpstreamAuthority).